MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 function $f(x)$ into a quantum oracle:

-1. **Break down the classical function into small building blocks that are easy to implement.** For example, you can try to decompose your function $f(x)$ into a series of arithmetic operations or boolean logical gates.
+1. **Break down the classical function into small building blocks that are easy to implement.** For example, you can try to decompose your function $f(x)$ into a series of arithmetic operations or boolean logic gates.
-1. **Use the higher-level building blocks implemented by Q# library operations to implement the intermediate operations.** For instance, if you decomposed your function into a combination of simple arithmetic operations, you can use the [Numerics library](xref:microsoft.quantum.arithmetic) to implement the intermediate operations.
+1. **Use the higher-level building blocks of the Q# library operations to implement the intermediate operations.** For instance, if you decomposed your function into a combination of simple arithmetic operations, you can use the [Numerics library](xref:microsoft.quantum.arithmetic) to implement the intermediate operations.

 The following equivalence table might result you useful to implement boolean functions in Q#.

 | Classical logic gate | Q# operation        |
 |----------------|--------------------------|